 In this age of rapid technological change, it’s more important than ever for successful businesses to keep up with industry trends and implement new strategies to drive growth.
-The use of artificial intelligence has been growing as the technology continues to mature, and these ten companies have adopted AI techniques to push their businesses forward.
+Artificial intelligence has been growing as the technology continues to mature, and these ten companies have adopted AI techniques to push their businesses forward.

 Google’s parent company, Alphabet, looks beyond search engines and online advertising to deliver fully autonomous cars.
 Alphabet’s self-driving technology division, Waymo, has been working on self-driving technology since 2009.

 Google has already revolutionized search with its AI technology.
 Google’s DeepMind program made waves in 2015 when it mastered 49 different Atari games — and was soon able to beat human opponents at the game of Go.
 Now, it’s working on building other applications that show off the potential of artificial intelligence.
-The Google Assistant, meanwhile, is already altering how people interact with devices.
+Meanwhile, the Google Assistant is already altering how people interact with devices.

 Amazon has become the undisputed leader in e-commerce, using artificial intelligence to offer innovative solutions for consumers and business clients alike.
-Using the power of information technology, Amazon wants users to have an enjoyable shopping experience, no matter what device they are using.
-By tapping into consumer data and analyzing it and other factors, Amazon can predict which goods will be bestsellers, even before consumers are aware of their needs.
+Using information technology, Amazon wants users to have an enjoyable shopping experience, no matter what device they are using.
+By tapping into consumer data and analyzing it and other factors, Amazon can predict which goods will be bestsellers, even before consumers know their needs.

-Amazon Go is changing the way you shop, offering convenience like never seen before.
+Amazon Go is changing how you shop, offering convenience like never seen before.
 Amazon Go stores are fully automated, eliminating the need for checkouts and bagging.
-Amazon Go can track what you pick up in-store by using sensors and artificial intelligence, eliminating dreaded lines and waiting.
+Amazon Go can track what you pick up in-store using sensors and artificial intelligence, eliminating dreaded lines and waiting.
 This unprecedented level of customer experience has made Amazon Go stores one of the most successful e-commerce concepts ever.